ishtms/rust-framework-bench/readme.md

 ## Try it yourself
 Everything is automated, including adding a framework, generating `md` file output, and running the tests without having to start all the servers at once!

+Pleas make sure you do not have capped soft limit or hard limit for file descriptors, this may cause benchmarks with high concurrency (-c) fail with OS error 54, to fix that -

+## Linux
+1. Open `/etc/sysctl.conf`
+2. Add `fs.file-max = 65536`
+3. Reboot your pc and verify it after rebooting with `sysctl -p`

+## Mac
+1. Check your current limit - `launchctl limit maxfiles`
+2. The first entry is the soft limit, and the second entry is hard limit.
+In most cases the hard limit is unlimited, it's the soft limit that we need to change
+3. Update the hard limit `sudo launchctl limit maxfiles 65536 200000`
+4. Reboot.

+Alternatively, if you wish to change the soft limit to only run the benchmark one time, you can change it for your current terminal session by
+`ulimit -n 65536`.
+This doesn't require boot, and will reset back to the default (usually 2560) after restarting the terminal.

 To run the tests locally, please follow the steps -